 Overpayments via PAYE

 If you have fluctuating income so your pay varies per pay-period this may result in some pay-periods where you earn above the repayment threshold and so student loan repayments are deducted by your employer.
-Overall, if you earn less than the annual repayment threshold (£21,000 in 2019/20) but have had postgraduate loan repayments deducted through the PAYE system then you can only get a refund based on your annual earnings if either you have to complete a Self Assessment tax return or you can apply to the SLC for a refund (see our pages on Plan 1 and Plan 2 loans for more information).
+Overall, if you earn less than the annual repayment threshold (£21,000 in both 2020/21 and 2019/20) but have had postgraduate loan repayments deducted through the PAYE system then you can only get a refund based on your annual earnings if either you have to complete a Self Assessment tax return or you can apply to the SLC for a refund (see our pages on Plan 1 and Plan 2 loans for more information).

 Employed in more than one job